Are you wondering how to get your life back on track? First, you need to ask yourself this question:

 4. Organize the Little Things

 When you feel like you don’t have control over the major events in your life, always remember you have control over the things that surround your space – literally.
-This means having control over how clean your house is, how organized your drawers are, how much money you spend on hobbies, food, necessities, etc.
+This means having control over how clean your house is, how organized your drawers are, if you eat healthy, how much money you spend, how often you see family and friends, etc.

-The little things add up and can also help you feel like you’re regaining control of your life.
+The little things add up and can also help you feel like you’re regaining control of your life and reduce stress along the way.

 5. Define Your Purpose

-When things seem to be spiraling out, refer back to your purpose and the joy that come from it.
-Let that root you back.
+When things seem to be spiraling, refer back to your purpose and the joy that come from it.
+Let that root you back as you get back on track.

 6. Assess Your Time Management